chill117/lnurl-node/README.md

 	host: 'localhost',
 	// The port for the web server:
 	port: 3000,
-	// The protocol to use for the web server:
-	protocol: 'http',
 	// Whether or not to start listening when the server is created:
 	listen: true,
 	// The URL where the server is externally reachable (e.g "https://your-lnurl-server.com"):